Global search (Source: Geralt, goo.gl/bAEE60, under CC0 Public Domain licence)

 Search engines are essential to help users find materials in the vast ocean of online content.
-Search on both desktop/laptop computers and mobile devices is dominated by Google, with other major search engines including Yahoo!, Microsoft’s Bing, and Baidu (百度) However, there are also specialised search services which are worth knowing about, as these may sometimes return more appropriate results than the major search engines.
-Much more customisation of search has become possible across all search services, from the major to the specialised ones, giving users more control over search parameters and more options for storing and sharing search results.
-Much more automated personalisation of search is now also becoming evident, as the major search engines in particular work towards ensuring that relevant, time-sensitive, context-sensitive information flows automatically to users without the need for specific searches to find it; this may, ironically, render the activity of searching less common in the future.
-Nevertheless, there are issues with an approach where search engines, rather than users, decide a priori what is relevant and useful to individuals.
+Search on both desktop/laptop computers and mobile devices is dominated by Google, with other major search engines including Yahoo! and Baidu (百度).
+There are also specialised search services which are worth knowing about, as these may sometimes return more appropriate results than the major search engines.
+In general, more customisation of search has become possible, giving users more control over search parameters as well as, in some cases, search interfaces and results display formats.
+Much more automated personalisation of search has also become evident, as the major search engines have worked towards ensuring that personally relevant, time-sensitive, context-sensitive information is provided to users; but serious concerns have been raised over search engines determining what is relevant and useful to individuals based on their tracking of those individuals’ browsing habits and online associations.

 While there is no doubt that students need to search for information online for a variety of purposes, it has become evident that many students lack the requisite digital literacy skills in this area.
-This has resulted in programmes at all levels of the education system to help students acquire various sets of literacy skills:
+This has resulted in programmes at all levels of the education system to help students acquire:

 -

-- the information literacy and critical literacy to evaluate information and differentiate reliable from unreliable content, especially in the context of the proliferation of false stories and information across the internet in recent years
+- the information literacy and critical literacy to evaluate information and differentiate reliable from unreliable content, especially in the context of the proliferation of misinformation, disinformation and fake news across the internet in recent years

 - the tagging literacy to keep track of, categorise and organise the content found online